 Partners in Training Initiative – Round Two

 The Historic Preservation Education Foundation is currently accepting applications for the second round of its Partners in Training initiative recently closed its second call for proposals.
 Partners in Training intends to further HPEF’s mission of providing training opportunities on technical topics associated with preservation technology.
-This initiative has been developed in response to cuts in public funding for preservation training, and seeks to replicate the success HPEF has enjoyed working with other educational institutions and organizations that share its passion for the technical aspects of preservation.
+Partners in Training was developed partly in response to cuts in public funding for preservation skills training.
+It seeks to replicate the success HPEF has enjoyed working with other educational institutions and organizations that share its passion for the technical aspects of preservation.

 Additional information, including complete application guidelines, can be found here: Partners in Training.